babylonhealth/ios-playbook/Cookbook/Proposals/FeatureSwitchesRedesign.md

 ## Alternatives considered

 - Keep all the feature switches in one place in the `BabylonDependencies`.
 The main downside of this approach if that it goes against modularity - we will need to change flags in the `BabylonDependencies` and rebuild it instead of changing it just in the feature framework and rebuilding only it.
-It can also trigger rebuild of all other frameworks depending on the `BabylonDependencies` as we know how Xcode incremental builds are unrelyiable.
+It can also trigger rebuild of all other frameworks depending on the `BabylonDependencies` as we know how Xcode incremental builds are unreliable.

 - Provider can be a parameter of generic `FeatureSwitch` type instad of having separate types for each provider: